The state machine, phase by phase

 A "wave" is the unit of audited change.
 Big waves take a second approver.
 Hard caps keep blast radius bounded.

 The wave wizard walks pair → device selection (with readiness filtering) → name and schedule.
-Above 100 devices, a second approver is required.
 Above 500, the wave is split.
-Every state-changing call carries an idempotency key, so retries are safe.
+Retries are safe — a re-run never repeats completed work.

 A hardware security module signs over the canonical wave manifest.